rafaelsandroni/web-of-trust-with-graph-database/README.md

-# Dappr - Reputation and trust network
+# Reputation and trust network

 Dappr is a app reputation that tells you which people you can trust, based on other users' experiences and behavior on social networks.